AdobeDocs/experience-manager-learn.en/help/sites/overview.md

     *How to expose content from AEM to be consumed by a native mobile app using AEM's GraphQL APIs.*

 * **[Using Content Fragments (Video Series)](./content-fragments/content-fragments-feature-video-use.md)**
-    *Content Fragments are channel agnostic pieces of content able to be re-used.*
+    *Content Fragments are channel agnostic pieces of content able to be reused.*

 * **[Using the SPA Editor (Video)](./spa-editor/spa-editor-framework-feature-video-use.md)**
     *Learn about AEM's editing capabilities for single page applications (SPA).*